Does Question 2 mean I can buy weed in Nevada now?

 - 2. When am I able to buy marijuana in Nevada?

 - 3. Where can I smoke marijuana in Nevada?

 - 4. Can I grow my own marijuana in Nevada?

 - 5. How does Question 2 affect minors?

-Beginning on January 1, 2017, Nevada residents aged 21 and older will be able to legally buy and possess:
+People in Nevada aged 21 and older are able to legally buy and possess:

 - Up to 1 ounce of marijuana, or

 - Up to one-eighth ounce of concentrated cannabis (also referred to by names such as “wax,” hashish or honey oil).

 Possessing more than these amounts is still illegal under NRS 453.336, Nevada's marijuana possession law.